What Is a Tympanometry Test? Is Your Middle Ear Health Ok?

 To find out how old is your hearing, you can read more about the eChalk test in our guide.

 A tympanometry test measures how the eardrum moves.
 It’s useful for ruling out disorders in the middle ear system.
-Tympanometry is a necessary step for determining the best course of treatment.
+Tympanometry is a necessary step for determining the best course of treatment for hearing loss.

 Before audiologists prescribe hearing aids, they need to eliminate middle ear causes, which can often be treated medically.
 For example, an ENT can usually treat chronic fluid buildup, the most common cause of middle ear dysfunction.